etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

 ## Requirements

 1. boost

+On Ubuntu, above requirement could be installed as:

+        apt-get install libboost-all-dev

 2. protobuf
 3. gRPC

+On Ubuntu, above requirements related to protobuf and gRPC can be installed as:

+        apt-get install libgrpc-dev \
+                libgrpc++-dev \
+                libprotobuf-dev \
+                protobuf-compiler-grpc

 4. [cpprestsdk](https://github.com/microsoft/cpprestsdk), the latest version of master branch on github should work, you can build and install this dependency using cmake with: